gsarti/website-content/content/authors/gsarti/_index.md

 bio: I'm a Master student in Data Science at University of Trieste and the International School of Advanced Studies (SISSA).
 My research interests focus on interpreting deep models and understanding their learning dynamics, in particular when dealing with natural language.

 interests:
-- Natural Language Processing
+- Natural Language Understanding and Emergence
-- Interpretability in Deep Learning
+- Interpretability of Deep Learning Models
-- Socially-oriented AI Applications
 - Representation Learning
+- Psycholinguistics

 education:
   courses: